- About us

 Sydney-based practice Johnson Pilton Walker designed the new National Portrait Gallery building.

 Wheelchairs and walkers are available at no charge.
-Please ask our friendly staff at the Information Desk or book here online.
+Please ask our friendly staff at the Welcome Desk or book here online.
 Wheelchair access is available in our public spaces, with lift access from the underground to the public ground level.

 Finalist, MDPA 2013